cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 Also, I've noticed that when installing `kmod-batman-adv`, the package manager will install a minimal version of `batctl`, called `batctl-tiny`, that lacks some of the options mentioned here (e.g., `batctl n` and `batnctl o`).
 However, if you install `batctl` first and then `kmod-batman-adv`, the package manager will preserve `batctl-default`, which has most of the `batctl` features.
 In this tutorial, however, we will use the `batctl-full` package that contains all features referred to in the [`batctl` manual](https://downloads.open-mesh.org/batman/manpages/batctl.8.html).

-Finally, the installation of `wpad-mesh-wolfssl` will conflict with the already installed `wpad-basic-wolfssl` package (or any other `wpad-basic*` package, for that matter).
+Finally, the installation of `wpad-mesh-mbedtls` will conflict with the already installed `wpad-basic-mbedtls` package (or any other `wpad-basic*` package, for that matter).
 This means **you have to remove the latter before installing the former**.
-To remove the `wpad-basic-wolfssl` or any other conflicting `wpad-basic` package, simply type
+To remove the `wpad-basic-mbedtls` or any other conflicting `wpad-basic` package, simply type

 ```
 opkg remove wpad-basic*